 The Amended 2016 Plan provides for 1,400,000 additional shares of Company common stock to be available for issuance, all of which may be subject to incentive stock options.
 Shares subject to an award granted under either the 2016 Plan or one of our prior equity compensation plans that lapses, expires, is forfeited or terminated, or is settled in cash will again become available for future grant under the Amended 2016 Plan.
-Shares will not become available for future grant under the Amended 2016 Plan if the shares are delivered or withheld to pay withholding taxes or the exercise price of an option or are shares repurchased on the open market with the proceeds of an option exercise.
+Shares will not become available for future grant under the Amended 2016 Plan.
+Shares will not become available for future grant under the Amended 2016 Plan.
+Shares repurchased on the open market with the proceeds of an option exercise.